 - There’s no clear reason for a talking animal to tempt the couple.
 Genesis says the serpent was shrewd, but what is shrewd about him trying to get the couple executed if he is just an animal?
 What would he have to gain by that?
 Conversely, there is every reason for a member of God’s heavenly council to tempt them: he is motivated by envy.
 Adam was given dominion over the world despite being made lower than the angels (Psalm 8:5; Hebrews 2:7).
 So it’s easy to see how a high-ranking angel like the serpent would bristle at this, and plot to have Adam executed so that dominion could “rightfully” pass to him.

 - Snakes are not the particular enemies of people.
 Again, reading Genesis like a newspaper here falsifies the Bible.
-There are many species of animals which are far more inclined to attack humans than snakes, which typically avoid us.
+There are many species of animals which are far more inclined to attack humans than snakes, which for their part typically avoid us.
 And in terms of phobias, arachnophobia is far more prevalent than ophidiophobia.
 Moreover, a literal interpretation here also eliminates the Protevangelium—the first announcement of the gospel—from Genesis 3:15, by making it a pointless remark about animals, instead of a prophecy about the outcome of the struggle between the sons of the devil and the Son of God.

 - Genesis 3:14 and 3:15 are directed to the same person.
 A response by some creationists at this point (and remember, I am a creationist too), is that the curse on the serpent is actually broken into two parts: verse 14, on the snake, and verse 15, on Satan.
 But if ever there were a clear case of eisegesis this would have to be it.
 There is no indication of a second person being cursed along with the serpent; the statement is straightforwardly directed toward one character.
 Bad enough to impose a lot of extra baggage onto the curse that isn’t there; even worse to impose another character who isn’t even mentioned!